 Federal regulation should evolve in light of AI systems, which is different from having a single piece of legislation on AI systems.
 Updated definitions should appear in relevant regulations.
-Better definitions are needed for: personal data; non-discrimination and liability; and due diligence in right to explanation in sectoral regulations.
+Better definitions are needed for: personal data; non-discrimination and liability; due diligence in evaluating application-specific AI risks; and right to explanation in sectoral regulations.